thomasloven/homeassistant-lovelace-gen/README.md

 # lovelace-gen.py A lovelace configuration generator for [homeassistant](https://www.home-assistant.io)

-This script will generate a `ui-lovelace.yaml` file based off a file `lovelace/main.yaml`.
-Other files in the `lovelace` directory can be included into the configuration using the `!include filename` statement.
-This allows for separation of the configuration into several files, and reuse of cards.
+This script is a pre-processor for your lovelace configuration.

+It will read the file `lovelace/main.yaml` and generate `ui-lovelace.yaml` from it.

+Using this generator will allow you to use jinja2 templates in your lovelace yaml configuration.
+It can also simplify cache invalidation when including scripts and images in your configuration.

 ## Usage